yesequin/Google_Data_Analytics_Course/README.md

     Confidence level: How confident you are in the survey results.
 Confidence level is targeted before you start your study because it will affect how big your margin of error is at the end of your study.

     Context: The condition in which something exists or happens

+    Correlation: in statistics is the measure of the degree to which two variables move in relationship to each other.

     COUNTA: counts the total number of values within a specified range.